-How the EU Climate Law impacts businesses in the building industry
+The EU Climate Law: How it impacts businesses in the building industry

 The Climate Law approved in June 2021 makes the EU’s greenhouse gas emission targets legally binding.
 This signals the start of a major policy overhaul for many sectors including construction.
 But what does the law entail – and how might it impact business in construction?
 Get the run-down in this 8-minute read.

 Don't have the full 8 minutes?

 - Head to why the building industry should care about the EU climate law

 In 2019 the European Commission launched the EU Green Deal, an ambitious policy that sets Europe on a path to being carbon neutral by 2050.
 This target will result in a cleaner environment, more affordable energy, smarter transport, and a better quality of life for those living and working in EU countries.

 The Climate Law sets this policy into law and increases the 2030 greenhouse gas emission reduction target from 40% to 55%.
 Reaching carbon neutrality requires big changes to policy and governance.
 EU member countries are legally obliged to make changes at their national level to reach Europe's goal of being carbon neutral by 2050.